projectinnovatenewark/csx2/lessons/students/7_environment_setup/pi_environment_setup.md

 </div>
 <br>

 Here, we will decide on a repository name.
-Go ahead and name your repository "python-work" (in place of "my-new-repo" in the below picture.)
+Go ahead and name your repository "python-work" (in place of "my-new-repo" in the below picture).
 We will also be keeping the repositories public.
-You want to keep repositories public so they can eventually be used for future employers to look at.
+You want to keep repositories public so they can eventually be used for future employers to look at and see all of the cool projects you've completed.

 <div class=mdImage align=center>
     <kbd>